Seplestr/Simple-Music-Player/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Feel free to fork the repository, make improvements, and submit pull requests.
 ------------------------------------------------------------------------------------------------------------
 <p align="center">
 Made with ❤️ by Seplestr